zzzprojects/learn-orm/tutorials/fsharp/constructors.md

 ## Primary Constructor

- - In F# class, there is always a primary constructor whose arguments are described in the `parameter-list` that follows the type name, and whose body consists of the `let` and `let rec` bindings at the start of the class declaration and the do bindings that follow.
+ - In F# class, there is always a primary constructor whose arguments are described in the `parameter-list` that follows the type name and whose body consists of the `let` and `let rec` bindings at the start of the class declaration and the do bindings that follow.
  - The arguments of the primary constructor are in scope throughout the class declaration.

 The following code shows a very simple class declaration.